-Name Туре Def aul t Description pro xy_n ame text Name of the new proxy. nod e_gr oup text Name of the group to be used by the proxy. pro xy_m ode text 'd ef au lt Mode of the proxy.
+Name Туре Def aul t Description pro xy_n ame text Name of the new proxy. nod e_gr oup r text Name of the group to be used by the proxy.
+Name of the group to be used by the proxy. pro xy_m ode text 'd ef au lt ' Mode of the proxy.
 It can be 'default' (listen_port connections follow write leader, no read_listen_port), 'read-only' (no listen_port, read_listen_port connections follow read-only nodes), or 'any' (listen_port connections follow write_leader, read_listen_port connections follow read-only nodes).
 Default is 'default'.